On the Incompressibility of Truth With Application to Circuit Complexity: Introduction

 \section{Introduction}

-In this paper, we revisit the fundamentals of Circuit Complexity and the nature of efficient computation from a new perspective.
+In this paper, we revisit the fundamentals of Circuit Complexity and the nature of efficient computation from a fresh perspective.
 We present a framework for understanding Circuit Complexity through the lens of Information Theory with analogies to results in Kolmogorov Complexity, viewing circuits as descriptions of truth tables, encoded in logical gates and wires, rather than purely computational devices.
-From this framework, we re-prove some existing strong Circuit Complexity bounds, explain what the optimal circuits for most boolean functions look like structurally, give insight into new circuit bounds, and explain the aforementioned results in a unifying intuition that re-frames time entirely.
+From this framework, we re-prove some existing Circuit Complexity bounds, explain what the optimal circuits for most boolean functions look like structurally, give an explicit boolean function family that requires exponential circuits, and explain the aforementioned results in a unifying intuition that re-frames time entirely.